4d55397500/audio-semantic-hashing/README.md

 An index over binary compressed representations of audio chunks facilitates neighbor search using a hamming distance.

+Implementation
+---
+#### Pre-processing
+Ideally pre-process as done in Wavenet, with mu transform

+#### Autoencoder
+The current implementation consists of dense encoders and decoders.
+More appropriate for audio timeseries would be a convolutional autoencoder.

+#### Indexing
+Currently using the Spotify annoy library to index binary codes and run local search by the Hamming distance criterion.

 Requirements
 --
+See the `requirements.txt`

 API
 --